-I’d love to say that we decided to take a reindeer safari ride in Lapland to learn more about the importance of this animal in traditional Finnish culture.
+I’d love to say that we decided to take a reindeer sleigh ride to learn more about the importance of this animal in traditional Finnish culture.

 We met at their office on a chilly afternoon for the bus ride to Hyyverova.
 Here, we met Hannu and his reindeer.
-A tall, imposing man he also had the warmest smile and welcomed us all with great gusto and lots of Finish greetings – fortunately we had our guide, Katja, on hand to translate.
-Hannu has spent his entire life living with reindeer and quickly turned out to be the star of the show.
+A tall and imposing man, Hannu greeted us with a warm smile and lots of Finnish greetings.
+Fortunately we had our guide, Katja, on hand to translate.
+Hannu has spent his entire life reindeer herding and quickly turned out to be the start of the afternoon.

-This could have been a serene, peaceful experience; gliding through a silent, snow-covered forest with only the sounds of the reindeer to accompany us.
+This could have been a serene, peaceful experience; gliding through a silent, pine forest with only the sounds of the reindeer to accompany us.
 Instead, however, my youngest decided he did not like the idea of being pulled by a reindeer in a traditional Sami sleigh and so ensued a rather tortuous 20-minute tantrum.

-When he finally calmed down, however, it was a wonderful experience sliding through what felt like the middle of nowhere in our very own sleigh.
+When he finally calmed down, however, it was a wonderful experience winding through what felt like the middle of nowhere in our very own sleigh.
 When we had finished the 4km loop among the trees, the kids were allowed to feed the reindeer their favourite snack, lichen.

-Dressed in a blue boiler suit and a reindeer skin tunic, Hannu invited us into his Lappish teepee where he told us about his life.
-Our guide, Katja, interpreted his jovial stories into English for us although, he was such an animated storyteller that it almost didn’t matter if we couldn’t understand him!
+Dressed in a blue boiler suit and a reindeer skin tunic, Hannu invited us into his traditional Lappish teepee where he told us about his life.
+Our guide, Katja, translated his jovial stories into English for us although, he was such an animated storyteller that it almost didn’t matter if we couldn’t understand him!